Crying and Soothing

 - Pain.
 This is usually a loud, panicked shriek or an uncomfortable whine, depending on what’s wrong.
 First search for something simple like a strand of your hair wrapped around his or her finger or toe, and then check to make sure the baby isn’t too cold or sweating.
-If you can’t find a source, try to relieve any gas that might be upsetting your baby’s tummy.
+If not, try to relieve any gas that might be upsetting your baby’s tummy.
 If burping doesn’t work, lay the baby flat and move his or her legs in a bicycle motion.
 You might also want to check with your doctor about anti-gas drops if the problem becomes consistent.

-In need of some lovin’.
-If all else fails, your baby might be craving attention and comfort.
+- In need of some lovin’.
+If all else fails, your baby might be craving a little attention and comfort.
 Here are some tried and true soothing methods:

-- Giving them something to suckle, such as a pacifier
+• Giving them something to suckle, such as with a pacifier

-Of course every baby is different, so the first weeks are largely a trial-and-error period to see what works and what doesn’t.
+Of course every baby is different, so the first week is largely a trial-and-error period to see what works and what doesn’t.